Quantum mechanics is compatible with counterfactual definiteness: Concluding Remarks and Possible Generalizations

 One can now apply Definition \ref{def:CFD} to an arbitrary system $\mathcal{R}$: \begin{defn} A system is said to satisfy generalized CFD (gCFD), if all of its F-CF subsystems are noncontextual. \end{defn} The intuitive meaning of gCFD is that the outcome of a counterfactual measurement, had it been made, would have been the same as the factual one with the highest possible probability (given the distributions of the two measurements).

 We now have no analogue of Theorem \ref{thm:F-CF-subsystem}.
 Based on the general properties of (non)contextuality, one can only say that (A) if a system is noncontextual then so are all of its F-CF subsystems (i.e., the system satisfies gCFD); and (B) if a system does not satisfy gCFD, then it is contextual.
 Moreover, all s.c.c.\ systems provide evidence that compliance with gCFD (in the form of CFD) does not imply noncontextuality.
-All \emph{cyclic systems} \cite{Araujoetal.2013,DKC2020}, even if not s.c.c., demonstrate the same.
-For instance, the system
+All \emph{cyclic systems} \cite{Araujoetal.2013}, even if not s.c.c. \cite{DKC2020}, demonstrate the same.
+For instance, the system $\mathcal{R}_{2}$ in our example (\ref{eq:example EPR/B}) is contextual whenever